Equivariant ideals of polynomials: Equivariant Noetherianity

 We observe that $(f, v) \wpo (f', v')$ exactly when $\ell_{(f,v)} \detorder \ell_{(f', v')}$ are related by the quasi order determined by $\omega = (\N, \leq)$.
 Therefore $\wpo$ is a \wqo, since $\WW$ is $\omega$-well structured. \end{proof}

 \para{Proof of Theorem \ref{thm:equiv noeth}}

 Fix a totally ordered and $\omega$-well structured domain $\WW = (\W, \wo, \ldots)$.
-For simplicity, we restrict to the case when $\R$ is a \emph{field} -- the general proof for an arbitrary Noetherian commutative ring is in Appendix.
+For simplicity, we restrict to the case when $\R$ is a \emph{field} -- the general proof for an arbitrary Noetherian commutative ring can be found in the full version \cite{GL24-arxiv}.
 We proceed by a careful adaptation of the classical proof, see e.g.~\cite[Section 2.5]{Cox15} using $\wpo$ in place of division order, and characteristic pairs in place of just leading monomials.

 Consider an arbitrary ideal $\I \subseteq \polyring \R \WW$, and the set of characteristic pairs of all polynomials in $\I$:

 Let $J\subseteq \CP$ be the upward closure of $\cc \I$ with respect to $\wpo$: